The valuation theory of deeply ramified fields and its connection with defect extensions: Semitame, deeply ramified and rdr fields

 \pars Assume now that $(K,v)$ is a semitame field.
-Then by part 1) of Theorem~\ref{connprop}, $(K,v)$ is a gdr field.
-As we have shown above, it follows that the same is true for $(K^r,v)$.
+Then by part 1) of Theorem~\ref{connprop}, $(K,v)$ is an rdr field.
+As shown above, it follows that the same is true for $(K^r,v)$.
 Since $vK$ is $p$-divisible, $vK^r$ is $p$-divisible too.
-Hence by definition, $(K^r,v)$ is a semitame field.
+Hence $(K^r,v)$ is a semitame field.